 Eric A. Newman, a Distinguished McKnight University Professor of Neuroscience at the University of Minnesota, is an internationally recognized leader in the field of glial cell biology.
 He received his Bachelor’s and PhD degrees from the Massachusetts Institute of Technology, did postdoctoral work at the Schepens Eye Research Institute, and was appointed to the faculty of the University of Minnesota in 1990.
 Dr. Newman’s research focuses on glial cell functions and the regulation of blood flow in the central nervous system in health and disease.
 He has characterized signaling pathways mediating neurovascular coupling in the retina and has studied changes in neurovascular coupling associated with diabetic retinopathy and retinal ischemia.
 His findings have broad implications for brain function, suggesting that glial cells play an essential role in many key brain processes.

-Richard Robitaille is a Professor in the Département de physiologie at Université de Montréal, Montréal, Canada.
-He is the coordinator for the graduate program in neurosciences in the Department of neurosciences.
+Richard Robitaille is a Professor in the Département de neurosciences at Université de Montréal, Montréal, Canada.
+He is the director of the research group on the central nervous system (GRSNC) at Université de Montréal.
 He received his Ph.D. in 1989 in Neurobiology at Université Laval with Dr Jacques P. Tremblay.
 He did his post-doctoral training with Dr Milton P. Charlton in the Department of Physiology at the University of Toronto from 1989 to 1993.
 He then started his independent research activities in 1993 at Université de Montréal where he stayed since.
 He received number of national and international awards at all stages of his career.
-He is an associate editor for the journal Glia.
+He is an associate editor for the journal Glia and Current Opinion in Physiology.
 His research focuses on the role of glial cells in the regulation of synaptic functions in normal as well as in pathological conditions.
 He uses mammalian neuromuscular junctions and acute brain slices as experimental models.
 He addresses the role of glial cells in the regulation of basal synaptic transmission and the regulation of synaptic plasticity.
 He also studies the contribution of glial cells in the outcome of synaptic competition, during aging and in ALS.

 A highly precise yet complex network of trillions of synapses are mapped onto specific regions of the brain to form neural circuits.
 Sensory experience (vision, touch, etc.) then regulates remodeling of these synapses throughout life such that less active synapses are removed and more active synapses are maintained.
 The goal of my lab’s research is to understand how resident immune cells of the brain, microglia, remodel synaptic connections in health and disease.
 This line of research builds off my original finding that microglia engulf and eliminate less active synapses in the developing visual system.
 These data challenged two universally accepted notions that synaptic remodeling was neuron-autonomous and microglia were primarily involved in disease and inspire exciting new questions: Do microglia remodel synapses throughout life?
 Do microglia remodel specific types of synapses?
 Are microglia necessary for functional neural circuits?
 What molecular mechanisms direct microglia to interact with synapses?
 To address these questions, we use a combination of powerful molecular genetic approaches, high and super-resolution static imaging, and 2-photon live imaging in behaving mice.
 Long term, we will apply our findings in basic neurobiology to elucidate underlying etiologies of neuropsychiatric disorders with underlying defects in brain wiring including autism and schizophrenia.